Arranging School Visits and presentations

 I love talking to kids and adults about writing, how I become a writer and my love of reading.
 I particularly enjoy sharing the inspiration for The Lost Celt, Roman and Celtic history, the writing and editing process and other issues surrounding the book.

 As a Children's Book Specialist at Book Passage, I do book talks to schools K-8 on a regular basis on favorite books of the season, latest trends or particular topics.
 I also speak to parents and special interest groups.
-I always enjoy sharing how my Book Passage INK Book Club (ages 8-12) plotted, wrote and published Dragon Mist, a middle grade fantasy novella.
-We are now writing the second Dragon Fire.
+I always enjoy sharing how my Book Passage INK Book Club (ages 8-12) plotted, wrote and published Dragon Mist, Dragon Fire and Dragon Island, our middle grade fantasy trilogy.
+We are now writing an entirely new series.
+The first book is called The Crystal Key.

 I will gladly develop a program to suit your needs.
 If you are interested in scheduling a visit or event, or would like references prior to scheduling, please contact me at firstname.lastname@example.org.